wimpysworld/obs-studio-portable/README.md

   OBS Studio <i>Portable</i> for Ubuntu
 </h1>

-<p align="center"><b>Portable builds of OBS Studio for Ubuntu that come pre-loaded with extra features and plugins for live streaming and screen recording</b>
+<p align="center"><b>Portable builds of OBS Studio for Ubuntu, pre-loaded with extra features and plugins for live streaming and screen recording</b>
 <br />
 Made with 💝 for <img src=".github/ubuntu.png" align="top" width="18" /></p>